Kozea/Radicale/project_description.rst

 Radicale stores iCal files, and nothing else.
-No easy way to store anything else, as our iCal library does not know anything of the iCal norm: it just recieves iCal strings from the client and stores it after a really minimal parsing.
+No easy way to store anything else, as our iCal library does not know anything of the iCal norm: it just receives iCal strings from the client and stores it after a really minimal parsing.

 Radicale has no idea of most of the iCal semantics.
 No joke!
 Dates, timezones,